 <tr><td>Your first name is John</td></tr>

-Please make note that the HTML comment must be started with two exclamation marks, instead of one.
+Please note that the HTML comment must be started with three dashes, instead of the usual two.

 Conditional Logic in the Web Version of Your Message

 Unless you have disabled the feature, Direct Mail automatically creates and hosts a web-version of your message when you send.
 When creating the web-version, Direct Mail will still process your conditional logic, but the "address" they are evaluated against has no first name, last name, or email address.

 If you want to test if a field is not empty, compare it against the empty string, for example: